shamshadM/shamshadm.github.io/_posts/2021-01-20-A-tutorial-on-Genome-Wide-Association-Studies.md

 ---

-The output of the GLM analyis is produced ubder the `Result` node.
+The output of the GLM analysis is produced under the `Result` node.
 The GLM association test can be evaluated by plotting `Q-Q plot` and the `Manhattan` plot as shown below.

 <center>
 <img src="/images/biostat/gwas/manhattan.png" width="auto" height="200" alt="GLM Manhattan plot">